GodWindows/godwindows/README.md

 ### Summary

 My name is Godwin KANLINSOU, I'm a backend developper in mobile and web technologies.
-I'm actually improving my knowledges in Flutter, Laravel and Spring .
+I'm actually improving my knowledges in Spring, Laravel and Flutter .
 I'm interested in IT, AI, Social Behaviors, Human Mind and Cinema :smile:

 ### Technologies

-The tools I'm using now are Flutter/Dart, PHP, Java, Laravel
+The tools I'm using now are Spring, Flutter/Dart, PHP, Java, Laravel

 ### Social links